 “There's so much actionable data that you're getting from your platform now that can always be used more intentionally,” Jennifer explains.

 “Sometimes they’re vanity metrics, like the number of people that logged on.
-But then there's stuff that's like, ‘Oh, I can actually do something with that — I can use this to personalize our follow-ups or improve the attendee experience.’”
+But then there's stuff that's like, ‘Oh, I can actually do something with that—I can use this to personalize our follow-ups or improve the attendee experience.’”

-If you’re looking for ways to measure field marketing success, here are some of the metrics you may want to focus on:
+Here are some of the metrics you may want to focus on:

 As you might’ve guessed by now, field marketing is a competitive world.